muhammadrezaulkarim/datamerging/README.md

 2. Copy the 'config' and 'data' directories from your project main directory to the 'target' directory

-3. Copy the target directory to the master node of the Apache Spark Linux Cluster.
-Assume copied to the '/tmp' directory in the master node
+3. Copy the 'target' directory to the master node of the Apache Spark Linux Cluster.
+Assume it has been copied to the '/tmp' directory in the master node

-4. Move to the target directory running the following command:
+4. Move to the 'target' directory running the following command:

 cd target